qbead/qbeadWebsite/content/book/basics.md

 ![SpinWheel LED numbering.](/images/spinwheel_with_numbers.png "SpinWheel LED numbering")

 Play around with lighting up all of the different large LEDs, or combinations of them!
 For example, you can experiment with this virtual SpinWheel to light up the LEDs of your choice.
 What happens when you run the following code on the virtual SpinWheel or on your physical SpinWheel?
-How would you modify this code to light up the opposite set of LEDs?
+How would you modify this code to light up the opposite set of large LEDs?

 <div class="ssw-codecontent" markdown=0>